chromaui/chromatic-docs/snapshots.md

 Debug inconsistent snapshots by looking at the set of changes between the original build and rerun build.
 You might encounter these common scenarios:

-- 🟢 Changes are identical between builds: This means the snapshots are accurately showing bonafide UI changes that need your verification.
-Continue the [UI Tests workflow as usual](test#verify-ui-changes).
+- Identical changes between builds: This means the snapshots are accurately showing bonafide UI changes that need your verification.
+Continue the [UI Tests workflow](test#verify-ui-changes) as usual.
-- 🟡 Changes are different between builds: This means there are inconsistent snapshots which are introducing false positives to your visual tests.
+- Different changes between builds: This means there are inconsistent snapshots which are introducing false positives to your visual tests.
 Learn how to [improve snapshot consistency](#improve-snapshot-consistency).

-Chromatic calls out potential rendering inconsistencies whenever a build is rerun.
+When there are potential rendering inconsistencies in a rerun build, Chromatic will call them out in a message.
 ![Inconsistent snapshot detection](img/build-detail-inconsistent-snapshot-detection.png)

 ## Browser differences between snapshots